fenago/rabbitmq-jupyterlab/Lab_3_learning.md

-In this chapter,  we saw how to administer a standalone RabbitMQ broker along with its components, users, vhosts, permissions, queues, exchanges, bindings, and policies.
+In this lab,  we saw how to administer a standalone RabbitMQ broker along with its components, users, vhosts, permissions, queues, exchanges, bindings, and policies.
 We discussed the structure of a typical RabbitMQ installation (along with the parameters